 As of April 11, 2011, SCK Representation is the agent for D.R.
 Congo FERI certificates with their experience in the industry and result-oriented approach.

 You need to submit the following documents in the application for the FERI certificate:

 You should share PDF copies of the documents through firstname.lastname@example.org to start the certification process.
 There is no need to send hard copies for the issuance of BSC certificates.
 Please be sure to share final documents which will not have any more amendments later on in the process.
 A penalty fee will occur for the amendments after the validation of the certificates.

-The GUICE reference is called FXI and is a progressive number given to the importers when opening their Import license.
-Therefore, insertion at origin of FXI number will enable to verify correct execution of importation’s tasks from the importer at destination and prevent delays and extra charges.
+FXI reference: The GUICE reference is called FXI and is a progressive number given to the importers when opening their import license.
+Therefore, insertion at the origin of the FXI number will enable to verify the correct execution of importation’s tasks from the importer at destination and prevent delays and extra charges.

 For more information and document samples, please contact our team via email@example.com.